 On the flip side, taunting a wounded enemy gets Balls as well.
 Killing and taunting gets even more making it sometimes preferable to avoid the headshot, at least right away.

 Anime and Manga

 Macross Frontier, and Macrossasawhole, notably inverts the trope almost constantly.
 Headshots on Valkyries don't kill, but do make Battroid mode useless (you're blind), yet a center of mass shot would, as that's where the cockpit is in Battroid mode.
 Macross Frontier invokes yet inverts it even more with the Vajra when their sniper blows one of their heads off, leaving them all thinking the Vajra killed.
-Turns out it wasn't, and that their "brains" are in their stomach, also known as their center of mass.
+Turns out it wasn't, and that the closest analogue to the brain the Vajra have is actually located in their digestive tract, also known as their center of mass.

 The Grand Finale of Macross Frontier plays it straight though, as their goal was to kill the Big Bad who had inhabited the head of the err...
 Final Boss.
-Taking out the head killed the Big Bad but left the Vajra Queen thing alive, since its brain is in its stomach.
-Presumably it doesn't need its head.
+Taking out the head killed the Big Bad but left the Vajra Queen thing alive, due to not having any vital organs in the head.